Atlas Shrugged; So Did I

 All that being said, it is with great exhaustion and deep regret that I must report that I’ve abandoned my first book of the year.
 None of the books so far have been easy; each has challenged me in their own way, but Ayn Rand’s Atlas Shrugged is the first novel in the course of my project that I’ve found myself literally unable to finish.
 I gave up almost halfway through.
 (To any of Miss Rand’s notoriously

-rabid diehard fans who almost certainly view me as a lesser human simply for not being able to get through the novel: you probably shouldn’t read the rest of this post.)
+rabid diehard fans who almost certainly view me as a lesser human simply for being unable to get through her novel: you may not want to read the rest of this post.)

 The last beam of hope in this dreadfully others-focused world seems to lie with the industrialists: particularly Dagny Taggert, of the Taggert Transcontinental Railroad, and Henry Rearden, of Rearden Steel.
 Rand spends a great deal of effort (and fills a great many pages) romanticizing the industrialist: the hero of reason, the inspirer of hard work, the last remnant of the virtue of self-interest, trying to stop the pluralistic socialists from destroying all that’s good in the world.
 But what happens to the world when these last great minds, the valorous knights of reason, go on strike?

-The main problem with the tactic of using fiction as a platform for explicating idealogy (beside the fact that no one in the business of making money views it as the incorruptible ideal that Rand seems to) is that it ruins a potentially good story by oversaturating it with philosophical soliloquy (read: lecture).
+The main problem with the tactic of using fiction as a platform for explicating idealogy is that it ruins a potentially good story by oversaturating it with philosophical soliloquy (read: lecture).
 In many ways Atlas Shrugged reads like an Objectivist’s morality play, depicting a world which does not heed the tenets of her view, warning the reader of the dangers of altruism (which is a big no-no in Objectivism).
-The world of Atlas Shrugged is indeed Rand’s nightmare scenario; it’s her hell on earth (if she believed in hell).
+The world of Atlas Shrugged is indeed Rand’s nightmare scenario; if she believed in hell, this would be hers.

 Really, the issue is this: